Contents

 There is no way I would step back into the world of DSLRs.

-I prefer the flexibility of being able to change lenses.
+I prefer the flexibility to switch lenses.

 2 | A Lens

-This is the hardest part of all the sections to write about stripping down your camera gear to the absolute essentials.
+This is the hardest part of all the sections to write about, stripping down your camera gear to the absolute essentials.

 Almost without exception, I will have one or both of these with me.